Published On: May 06 2013 12:08:47 AM CDTUpdated On: May 06 2016 01:00:00 AM CDT

 1976: An earthquake strikes the Friuli region of northeastern Italy, killing 939 people, injuring another 2,400 and destroying entire villages.

-1972: Hockey goalie Martin Brodeur, who has won three Stanley Cup championships in a career with the New Jersey Devils stretching more than two decades, is born in Montreal, Canada.
+1972: Hockey goalie Martin Brodeur, who won three Stanley Cup championships in a 21-season career with the New Jersey Devils, is born in Montreal, Canada.
 He has also won two Olympic gold medals with Team Canada in the 2002 and 2010 Winter Olympic Games and is the NHL's all-time leader in regular season wins, losses, shutouts and games played.
+He retired in the middle of the 2014–15 season after a brief stint with the St. Louis Blues, having played in seven games with the team.

 1960: Actress Roma Downey, best known for the TV series "Touched by an Angel," is born in Derry, Northern Ireland.